Double Outlet Right Ventricle in Children

 How is double outlet right ventricle treated in a child?

 DORV can be treated with surgery.
 Surgery can correct blood flow so that it moves the right way from the left ventricle to the aorta and from the right ventricle to the pulmonary artery.
 Surgery is also needed to fix the defect in the ventricular wall.
 And it can fix any other heart defects.
 The type of surgery will depend on the subtype and exact anatomy of the DORV and other heart problems.
 The timing of surgery varies.
 Healthcare providers may advise it soon after birth, within the first few months of life, or later.
-Some infants with DORV will need more than one surgery.
+Some infants with DORV will need more than 1 surgery.
 The outcome depends on the type of DORV, other heart problems, and overall health at age of diagnosis.

 Some children with DORV also need medicine.
 That may especially be the case if they haven’t yet had surgery and they have symptoms of heart failure.
 Treatment will vary based on the type of DORV and the severity of symptoms.
 Possible treatments include: